Skip to main content

 Installing the Hub

-Step 1: Register the Hub in the App
+Step 1: Register the Hub in the app

-1. Open the Business App: Launch the Airthings for Business app on your smartphone or tablet.
+1. Open the Business app: Launch the Airthings for Business app on your smartphone or tablet

-2. Navigate to Your Building: Select the building where you want to install the Hub.
+2. Navigate to your building: Select the building where you want to install the Hub

-If you haven’t created a "Space" in advance in the dashboard: You can still add the Hub directly from the app.
-When you tap the "+" sign on the building page, you will automatically be taken to a screen to create the Space and add a Hub/device.
+3. Select the room: Choose the specific room you created for the Hub.
+If you have not created a "room" in advance in the Dashboard: You can still add the Hub directly from the app.
+When you tap the "+" sign on the building page, you will automatically be taken to a screen to create the room and add a Hub/device.

 4. Add the Hub: